brunokoga/Montevideo/ultimateCampaign_dir/kingdomsAndWar/kingdomBuilding.md

 If you have the [Leadership](feats#_leadership) feat, the bonus from the feat applies to all kingdom attributes you affect (one, two, or three attributes, depending on the kingdom's Size).

 If you marry someone of equal station, you both can act as Ruler.
-You both add your Charisma modifiers to the kingdom attribute (or attributes, if the kingdom is large enough.
+You both add your Charisma modifiers to the kingdom attribute (or attributes, if the kingdom is large enough).
 As long as one of you is present for 1 week per month, you avoid the vacancy penalty.

 In a typical campaign where the kingdom leaders have no ties to actual nobility, "someone of equal station" is irrelevant and your marriage is between two Rulers.
 In a campaign where the leaders are nobles or royals, marrying someone of lesser station means the spouse becomes a Consort rather than a Ruler.